-(b) Market investments loans
+(b) Customer grants

-Market investment loans consist of business development funds used to help customers expand their operations.
+Customer grants consist of business development funds used to help customers expand their operations.
 The payments of the funds are secured by long-term sales contracts with the customers.
+The carrying amount of customer grant approximate their fair value (see Note 31.3).